 Readers often tell us how much they appreciate the listing of materials, the “flower list,” that accompanies many arrangements featured in Flower magazine.
-Arrangement how-tos include the list and sometimes feature a materials photo: a table loaded with vases, buckets, and heaps of stems, greenery, and blossoms.
-Browsing through the lists and pictures, you might assume that a gorgeous design requires a flower-shop full of posies.
+Arrangement how-tos include the list and sometimes feature a materials photo: a table loaded with vases; buckets; and heaps of stems, greenery, and blossoms.
+Browsing through the lists and pictures, you might assume that a gorgeous design requires a flower shop full of posies.
 Not so!
 Many of the most popular designers featured in the magazine accomplish an elegant look with only two or three materials.
-We’ve gathered a collection of simple flower arrangements (none of them uses more than three ingredients) to reassure and inspire budding designers.
+We’ve gathered a collection of simple flower arrangements (none of them with more than three ingredients) to reassure and inspire budding designers.

 Simple Flower Arrangements

 (Click the arrows (or swipe if on a mobile device) to see more)

 Lounging by the pool, two types of purple blossoms arranged by Christina Springfield of Nouveau Events and Flowers can take the heat.
 Photo by Paul Johnson Photography

 In this arrangement from her book, Seasonal Flower Arranging, Ariella Chezar shows off the power of just one ingredient.
 The entire display consists of four clematis vines.
 The red of the ‘Madame Julia Correvon’ variety makes a strong statement, especially when placed against a wall and mantel in a beautiful shade of blue.
 The arrangement also shows that floral beauty does not need to be complicated.
 Simply trim the vines and place them to flow to the right and left, with at least one straight up.
 For added drama, Chezar wove some vines around and through the candlesticks.